RocketChat/handbook/office/README.md

 - Turn off all 5 air conditioners (two on the main room, one on each meeting room).
 - Turn lights off.
-- Don't have to worry about the windows on the meeting rooms.
+- Don't worry about the windows on the meeting rooms.

 ### Kitchen / Laundry